raineivyaeera/Quark/readme.md

 ### Catagories/Features:
 #### (General)
 1. Card => The heart of the application, it gives you an abstract card that you can interpret in anyway you'd like.
+(60 count)
 2. Sensory => Essentially texture to get you thinking, your 5 senses of sight, hearing, touch, taste, and smell.
+(101 count)
 3. Emoji => Random Emoji!
-There are 1500+ of em!
+(1500+ of these guys)
 4. Tone–Genre => MASSIVE genre bank for either direct music genre or as a soundtrack/tone setter while you're creating.
-6200+ of these btw, so good luck seeing the same one twice!
+(6200+ of these btw, so good luck seeing the same one twice!)
 #### (Music specific settings)
 5. Chord progression => A modal chord progression generator using all 7 modes of the major scale.
-6. BPM => The beats per minute of the song.
+6. BPM => The beats per minute of the song. (from 40 bpm - 200)
 7. Time signature => Division of time the song is using.
 8. Rhythm => Beats to hit in the given time signature.